‘Market it and They Will Come’ – Why Just Building an Online Presence Isn’t Enough

 No matter what kind of business you are involved in, the chances are that new customers will arrive having found you via a Google search.
 By working to make sure your site is ranked as high as possible on the search results you will increase the amount of qualified traffic driven to your site.
 Traffic of this kind is also known as ‘organic’ traffic, and SEO can be broken down into different methods:

-On-page – a practise of optimising web pages to improve presence in search engine result pages and earn organic traffic.
-The optimisation part is done by publishing relevant, high-quality content, streamlining on-page SEO factors such as Page Title, Meta Description, headings, interlinking, images, and other technical aspects which refer to optimising the site for crawling and indexing to improve search visibility.
+On-page – a practise of optimizing web pages to improve presence in search engine result pages and earn organic traffic.
+The optimization part is done by publishing relevant, high-quality content, streamlining on-page SEO factors such as Page Title, Meta Description, headings, interlinking, images, and other technical aspects which refer to optimizing the site for crawling and indexing to improve search visibility.